Invariant derivations and differential forms for reflection groups: Appendix: The case of

 \section{Appendix: The case of $G(r,p,\ell)$}

 The Shephard and Todd infinite family of reflection groups $G(r,p,\ell)$ includes the Weyl groups of types $B_\ell$, $D_\ell$, the dihedral groups, and symmetric groups.
 To define these groups, fix an integer $r\geq 1$.
 Then $G(r,1,\ell)$ is the set of $\ell \times \ell$ monomial matrices (i.e., matrices with a single nonzero entry in each row and column) whose nonzero entries are complex $r$-th roots of unity.
-As an abstract group, $G(r,1,\ell)$ is the direct product of the symmetric group of order $\ell !$ and a cyclic group:
+The group $G(r,1,\ell)$ is the wreath product of the symmetric group of order $\ell !$ and a cyclic group:

 Each group $G(r,1,\ell)$ acts on $V=\CC^\ell$ as a reflection group generated by complex reflections of order $2$ and order $r$.
 In fact, the group $G(r,1,\ell)$ is the symmetry group of the complex cross-polytope in $\CC^\ell$, a {\it regular complex polytope} as studied by Shephard~\cite{Shephard} and Coxeter~\cite{Coxeter}.